If you’re wondering when you’ll stop feeling nervous about how a home staging project will come together, you should

 You’ll never be able to anticipate every problem or surprise that could come up and it’s impossible to see how your staging design ideas will all come together until you’re completely done.

-Those houses still looked fabulous and thanks to some last minute creative problem solving, nobody knew the difference and guess what?
+Those home staging projects still looked fabulous and thanks to some last minute creative problem solving, nobody knew the difference.
+And guess what?
 Nobody died.
 The world didn’t end.

 Home stagers, I would love to hear your stories of a time when you felt particularly nervous about a project.
 Or tell us about some surprises that happened during a staging project and how you handled them.
 If there’s a lot of participation, I’ll take your comments and turn them into an article!